bsmi021/mcp-thought-server/README.md

 ## Configuration (Environment Variables)

 Server behavior can be configured using environment variables.
 You can set these directly in your shell or use a `.env` file (requires `dotenv` package, which is included).

+### SQLite Persistence (RFC-012)

+To ensure reliable state persistence (like draft history) across requests, especially in environments that might reset process memory, the server uses an embedded SQLite database.

+* `MCP_SQLITE_PATH`: (Optional) Specifies the file path for the SQLite database.
+  * If not set, defaults to `data/mcp-thought-server.sqlite` relative to the project root.
+A warning will be logged if the default is used.
+  * The directory containing the file will be created automatically if it doesn't exist.
+* **Note:** Ensure the `data/` directory (or the custom directory specified) and `*.sqlite` files are added to your `.gitignore`.

 ### Core MCP Connection